gurpal-04/Automated-Parking-Management-System/README.md

 - Time saving
 - Convenience

-We are planning to add option for a household to offer free space available for parking and earn in return.

 How it will work?

 The driver will find a suitable empty slot near him and book a slot or before starting the journey.
 For that he will provide his name, phone number and vehicle number as required information.
 When a driver fills out his information, it be associated with the particular parking slot selected by the driver while booking.